datares/data-blog-data-analysis-workshop/README.md

 # Data Blog - Data Analysis Workshop
 **October 10th, 2020**

-This workshop is designed to teach the fundamentals of data analysis and storytelling for the Data Blog Team in DataRes.
+This workshop is designed to teach the fundamentals of data analysis and storytelling to the Data Blog Team in DataRes.

 This repository contains a Jupyter Notebook that introduces basic EDA commands and visualizations applied to the dataset: [120 years of Olympic history: athletes and results](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results/home) from Kaggle.